A Little About Me...

 Then I Grew Up

-After moving back to Denison in 2002, a simple question was asked by my mom, "Have you ever thought of doing physical therapy or massage?".
-Physical therapy, no. Years with my own physical therapist were enough.
-It's just not fun.
-I didn't think people would be super excited to see me if they were recovering from, say, leg surgery and I had to make them walk on it; however, I had thought of massage therapy before.
-Helping people get back to where they feel the best would just be amazing!
+After moving back to Denison in 2002, a simple question was asked by my mom, "Have you ever thought of doing physical therapy or perhaps massage?".
+Physical therapy, no. Years with my own physical therapists was enough for me yet massage therapy...yes.
+Helping people get back to where they feel the best would just be fantastic.

-Needless-to-say, I started massage school immediately and was finished within four months.
-I had finally found my calling!
-A profession that let me be social, active, use my business knowledge AND my strong fascination with how our bodies work.
-My awareness and sensitivity of our anatomy and physiology was enhanced by all my personal experiences with my left side.
+Needless-to-say, I started massage school immediately and was finished within four months having finally found my calling!
+A profession that let me be social, active, use my business knowledge AND my strong fascination with how our bodies work and heal.
+My awareness and sensitivity of anatomy and physiology was enhanced by all my personal experiences with my left side.

 The Wonderful World of Massage